Product roadmap

 Trending

-1. Equities reference and static data
+1. Equities reference, fundamental and static data

 e.g. Shares outstanding, short interest, market capitalization, P/E ratio etc.